Apteco/py-apteco/docs/source/reference/topics/datagrids.rst

         It is recommended to prefer those over instantiating this class directly, as they generally provide a simpler interface.

-    :param list[Variable] columns: variables to use as columns in the data grid
     :param Clause selection: base selection to apply to the data grid
     :param Table table: resolve table of the data grid
     :param int max_rows: maximum number of records to return *(default is 1000)*